unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 ## Skills

 - Experienced with Microsoft Excel for data modelling and financial management.
-- Proficient in Python (and common libraries) and C++, with experience in MATLAB, Maple, Typescript, Lua, and MySQL.
+- Proficient in Python (and common libraries) and C++, with experience in MATLAB, Maple, Typescript, Lua, PHP, and MySQL.
 - Proven capability to communicate complex information clearly and effectively.
 - Demonstrated success in group projects and high-stress team environments.
 - Ability to identify problems and develop effective solutions.